-Policy consultation period 30 th 30 th Nov 20 - 22 nd Jan 21 Policy determined on TBC February 2021 (the date when the admissions authority will meet) Policy contact name and position Kevin Butlin - Director of Education Amendments after determination 000/0740 Department for Education school nu ımber 908/3718 Age range 3 to 11 Type of school Academy, primary school Admissions authority Plymouth Catholic and Anglican Schools Trust Normal round intake Reception Published Admission Number 2022 30 Priority for children from another se tting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form www.cornwall.gov.uk/admissions 0300 1234 101 schooladmissions@cornwall.gov.uk or from the school office Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
+Key Information

+Policy consultation period 30 Nov 20 - 22 Jan 21

+Policy determined on 26 February 2021

+Policy contact name and position Kevin Butlin - Director of Education

+Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Cornwall In-Year Fair Access Protocol removed.

+Department for Education school nu

+Age range 3 to 11

+Type of school Academy, primary school

+Admissions authority Plymouth CAST

+Normal round intake Reception

+Published Admission Number 2022-

+Priority for children from another set

+Designated religious character Yes - Catholic Diocese of Plymouth

+Admissions catchment area No

+School uniform Yes

+Application Form www.cornwall.gov.uk/admissions 0300 1234 101

+schooladmissions@cornwall.gov.uk or from the school office

+Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
 Included below at Page 6 b) To be used if seeking priority on the grounds of faith.
-Included below at Page 9 Key Dates Normal round - th When to apply tember 2021 to the National Closing Date which is 15 January 2022 Decision tional Offer Date which is 18 April 2022 When to appeal 20 days after the refusal, whichever is later Key Dates In-Year admission When to apply From 8 weeks ahead of a place being required (12 weeks for service families) Decision Within in 10 school days of an application When to appeal Not spe specified
+Included below at Page 9

+Key Dates Normal round

+When to apply 12 September 2021 to the National Closing Date which is 15 January 202

+Decision National Offer Date which is 19 April 2022

+When to appeal 20 days after the refusal, whichever is later

+Key Dates In-Year admission

+When to apply From 8 weeks ahead of a place being required (12 weeks for service families)

+Decision Within 15 school days of an application

+When to appeal Not Specified